Grading:

 |

 Note: Umoja-AFFIRM Program course.
 See Umoja-AFFIRM counselor to enroll.
-Students taking MATH 063X, reg ID 115645, are required to sign up for MATH 063, reg ID 115624.
 This is a traditional in-person, ON-CAMPUS class with scheduled meetings on the days and times listed above.
-Class may be web-enhanced using Canvas.
+Class may be web-enhanced using Canvas and/ or other applications.
 For additional class-specific requirements, please email the course instructor.

 |